 The lumber industry is not known for being high tech.
 For the most part, the industry focuses on getting building materials from one location to another.
 With its growth, the company recognized a variety of new challenges with managing customers, sales, inventory and supply chain, as well as the extensive data generated from day-to-day business.
-In 1982, Dixie Plywood’s leadership team recognized the need to upgrade from outdated accounting machines, keypunch and mail systems leading them to begin investing in more sophisticated computer equipment.
+Years ago, Dixie Plywood’s leadership team recognized the need to upgrade from outdated accounting machines, keypunch and mail systems leading them to begin investing in more sophisticated computer equipment.
 This opened the door for new technology using data communications and acoustic couplers.

 In the early days of data management, the company used a homegrown ERP system developed by the IT team.

 Led by Bobby Awtrey, Director of I.T.
 Services, the IT Team spent weeks visiting people in the field and in the warehouses, noting their day-to-day processes and identifying their pain points.
 From their experiences, they developed the company’s B.E.S.T.
 ERP system, which was used until 2003.